lapshubdev/device/README.md

 1. Install the Berry GPS hat onto the Raspberry Pi0.
 Soldering is required for getting the hat attached to it.
 <img width="620" height="480" src="https://github.com/racetrackhero/device/assets/7461901/01eb32f4-33a6-49e3-b488-f37f1a2767d8"/>

-2. Obtain the GPS floor either by ordering it from the Racetrack Hero store, or by printing it yourself from the following CAD file.
+2. Obtain the GPS floor either by ordering it from the LapsHub store, or by printing it yourself from the following CAD file.
 3. Attach the GPS floor onto the top of the stack.
 4. Attach the GPS antenna onto the previously printed/obtained GPS floor.
 5. Attach the suction cups into the shell.